STAT545-UBC-hw-2018-19/hw02-jkioke/hw02-gapminder.md

 #### Quantitative

 GDP per Capita is fairly different from the Continent variable, as it can assume any number within a certain range.
-In the table below we can see the minimum value of GDP per capita is $241.20, the maximum is $113,523.10
+In the table below we can see the minimum value of GDP per capita is $241.20, the maximum is $113,523.10.
+The mean GDP per Capita is $7215.30, which is much closer to the minimum than the maximum (75% of the data is below $9325.5).

 ``` r
 select(gapminder, gdpPercap) %>%